ispecht/cuda-tutorial/README.md

 This is a simple CUDA program that adds two vectors together on the GPU.

+*This tutorial was generated using Claude (Anthropic) and configured for the Sherlock cluster at Stanford.*

 ## Files Included

 - **vector_add.cu** - The main CUDA program with detailed comments